pixu1980/karaoke-tracker/docs/PROJECT_STRUCTURE.md

 ## Overview

-Karaoke Tracker is a single-page web application for managing karaoke queues.
-It uses modern web technologies without frameworks, following a "vanilla" approach with internationalization (i18n) and theme support.
+Karaoke Tracker is a single-page web application for managing karaoke queues with a **three-column layout**.
+It uses modern web technologies without frameworks, following a "vanilla" approach with Custom Elements, IndexedDB, internationalization (i18n), and theme support.

 ---